Strata (novel): Plot summary

-En route, the team encounter the superstitious Medieval inhabitants of the disc, who believe the end of the world is near, due to increasingly chaotic climate (caused by the disc's machinery breaking down), the recent disappearance of one of their planets, and the general devastation caused by the ship's crash.
-The three travelers also discover a number of other differences.

-What Kin Arad knows as "Reme" is called "Rome" on the disc, and there is a strange "Christos cult" that is completely unfamiliar to Kin.
-Also, Venus is conspicuously lacking its giant (lunar-sized) moon "Adonis", which dominates the sunset sky on the Earth Kin Arad came from, which was formative in leading humanity to an early heliocentric world view.
+Their ship is hit by one of the "planets" and lands on the flat planet.
+Hoping for assistance from the disc's mysterious builders, the trio head towards a structure they spotted at the disc's hub.
+En route, the team encounter the superstitious medieval inhabitants of the disc, who believe the end of the world is near, due to increasingly chaotic climate (caused by the disc's machinery breaking down), the recent disappearance of one of their planets, and the general devastation caused by the ship's crash.
+What Kin knows as "Reme" is called "Rome" on the disc, and there is a "Christos cult" completely unfamiliar to Kin.
+Also, Venus is conspicuously lacking its moon "Adonis", which dominates the sunset sky on the Earth Kin came from, which was formative in leading humanity to an early heliocentric world view.

-Since only the Eastern hemisphere of Earth is represented, the continent of America is completely missing, so Kin, Marco, and Silver rescue a party of Vikings in the process of searching for Vinland, when their ship is about to sail over the edge of the world.

-The flat world is apparently an extremely old and sophisticated automated system.
-In addition, there are real magical creatures and objects on the disc – Demons, and magic purses, and flying carpets – all of which, the travelers deduce, are themselves highly advanced, sophisticated technological constructs, just like the disc.

-The travelers eventually reach the structure at the hub and make contact with the disc’s automated control-systems.
+The travellers eventually reach the structure at the hub and make contact with the disc's automated control systems.
 They are told that (aside from the recent damage) the sheer build-up of entropy in the old machinery has exceeded the capacity of its advanced robotic maintenance.
-Catastrophic failure threatens the disc’s further existence.
-The machines offer to exchange their advanced technology for the construction of a real (spherical) planet as a refuge for the disc "Earth" inhabitants.
-Kin, the planetary engineer, agrees.
-She is excited about the massive task at hand; just like the parallel character Louis Wu in Ringworld, Kin is over two hundred years old, and in danger of becoming tired of life.
+Catastrophic failure threatens the disc's further existence.
+The machines offer to exchange their advanced technology for the construction of a real (spherical) planet as a refuge for the disc "Earth" inhabitants and Kin agrees.
+She is excited about the massive task at hand; Kin is over two hundred years old, and in danger of becoming tired of life.

-The implication of the denouement is that the conventional planet Kin Arad will build is in fact the readers' own "Earth".
+The implication of the denouement is that the conventional planet Kin will build is in fact the readers' own "Earth".
 By the end of the story, Kin comes to the further suspicion that the builders of the flat world constructed the whole universe.
-The evidence of previous races would then be hoaxes, and the flat world itself would be a prank by the universe’s construction crew – analogous to the artificial strata Kin and the Company manufacture, and the occasional prankster employees inserting hoaxes in the artificial strata.
+The evidence of previous races would then be hoaxes, and the flat world itself would be a prank by the universe's construction crew – analogous to the artificial strata Kin and the Company manufacture, and the occasional prankster employees inserting hoaxes.